milofultz/tod/README.md

 ```

 On the left is the **task number**, followed by the **task name**, the **time spent** on that task so far, if any, and lastly any **note** you left regarding that task.
 Time spent can be changed manually or can be changed automatically through use of the timer.
 A green task represents a completed task.

+### Flags

+You can use the `-p` flag to enable Pomodoro mode, which will automatically run a 5-minute break timer once you have completed your session.

 ### Commands